Treasure

 Materials: Beeswax, pesticide residues in the beeswax (Azoxystrobin, Boscalid, Fluxapyroxad, Fenbuconazole, Penthiopyrad, Cyprodinil, Propiconazole, Metconazole, Pyraclostrobin, Trifoloxystrobin, Difenoconazole, Buprofezin, Chlorantraniliprole, Methoxyfenozide, Coumaphos, Piperonyl butoxide, Atrazine, Metolachlor, Trifloxystrobin, Fenpyroximate), tinned copper wire, tissue paper, dressmaking beads, cotton thread, silk fabric, dry ground artists’ pigments, acrylic paints, acrylic varnish.

-The honey bee wax collected from ~10 colonies in central New York, at the Dyce Lab for Honey Bee Studies, from hobby beekeepers and from one commercial beekeeper (who had noticed that his bees were not doing well after pollinating blueberries in New Jersey) was analysed and found to contain pesticide residues.
+The honey bee wax, collected from approximately 10 colonies in central New York, at the Dyce Lab for Honey Bee Studies, as well as from hobbyists and a commercial beekeeper in New Jersey, was analysed and found to contain pesticide residues.
+As the sculpture contains traces of these agricultural chemicals, they are listed as artist’s materials.

-Treasure was created for ‘Collect Open’ at Collect, International Art Fair for Contemporary Craft and Design 2020, Somerset House, London.
+Treasure was created for Collect Open at the Collect International Art Fair for Contemporary Craft and Design 2020.

-The making of ‘Treasure’ video is shown with credit and thanks to collector and owner Polly Devlin OBE.
+The making of Treasure video is shown with credit and thanks to collector and owner Polly Devlin OBE.